Aashi24/shreyakr-portfolio/README.md

 # About me

-I am grauduate student at Carnegie Mellon University, pursing a Masters in Information Systems Management.
+I am a grauduate student at Carnegie Mellon University, pursing a Masters in Information Systems Management.
 I love travelling and learning new things.
 I am ever inquisitive and have a constant yearning to learn new things that will set me apart from the rest.
 I fear not from taking risks and this makes life more interesting!

 # What I hope to learn